camfindlay/nzgoal-se/pages/review-and-release-process.md

 If one or more of the exceptions applies, the Permissive Licensing Principle will be displaced and not apply.
 One of two consequences will follow:

-(a) **No open sourcing licensing**: If the exception(s) that apply are any of those in paragraphs 20(a)-20(c) (civil wrongs, commercial interests and/or security or privacy risk), open source licensing of the software will in all likelihood not be possible, unless the software can be amended or altered to remove the reason(s) for the exception(s) applying.
-If open source licensing is not possible, the analysis ends and there is no need to consider the subsequent stages below.
+(a) **No FOSS licensing**: If the exception(s) that apply are any of those in paragraphs 20(a)-20(c) (civil wrongs, commercial interests and/or security or privacy risk), FOSS licensing of the software will in all likelihood not be possible, unless the software can be amended or altered to remove the reason(s) for the exception(s) applying.
+If FOSS licensing is not possible, the analysis ends and there is no need to consider the subsequent stages below.
 If the software can be amended or altered to remove the reason(s) for the exception(s) applying, the Permissive Licensing Principle is resurrected and one progresses to Stage 4.

-(b) **Alternative open sourcing licensing**: if the exception in paragraph 20(d) applies (sharealike required), the software can instead be licensed under an open source software licence with a sharealike requirement.
+(b) **Alternative FOSS licensing**: if the exception in paragraph 20(d) applies (sharealike required), the software can instead be licensed under an FOSS software licence with a sharealike requirement.
 This then raises the question of which of the sharealike OSS licences should be used and that, in turn, takes one to Stage 3 (Alternative OSS licensing).

 ### Stage 3: Alternative OSS licensing